-Lesson 3 and d Lesson 4 (Departments responsible for formulating economic policies) important Pre-class preparation: The teacher distributes "Knowledge Content III: Departments responsible for formulating important economic policies" before class and ask students to read it at home and collect a news item that mentions the National Development and Reform Commission, the Ministry of Finance, or the People's Bank of China.
-Suggested lesson time Enquiry process: Set: The teacher invites students to share a news item that mentions the National Development and Reform Commission, the Ministry of Finance, or the People's Bank of China.
-5 minutes Interactive teaching: The teacher helps students understand the functions of the National Development and Reform Commission, the Ministry of Finance, and the People's Bank of China by explaining the content of "Knowledge Content III: Departments responsible for formulating important economic policies" in conjunction with the news items provided by students.
-30 minutes Interactive teaching: The teacher asks students to complete "Worksheet 2: Departments responsible for formulating important economic policies" and then elaborates on related contents based on students' answers.
-15 minutes Interactive teaching: The teacher helps students understand the meaning of macroecnomic regulation and control by explaining the content of "Knowledge Content IV What is macroeconomic regulation and control?"
+Lesson 3 and d Les sson 4 (Departments responsible for formulating economic policies) important Pre-class preparation: resp class men The teacher distributes "Knowledge Content III: responsible for formulating important economic poli class and ask students to read it at home and collect a ne mentions the National Development and Reform Com Ministry of Finance, or the People's Bank of China. • Suggested lesson time Enquiry process: 1.
+Set: The teacher invites students to share a news item that mentions the National Development and Reform Commission, the Ministry of Finance, or the People's Bank of China.
+5 minutes 2.
+Interactive teaching: The teacher helps students understand the functions of the National Development and Reform Commission, the Ministry of Finance, and the People's Bank of China by explaining the content of "Knowledge Content III: Departments responsible for formulating important economic policies" in conjunction with the news items provided by students.
+30 minutes 3.
+Interactive teaching: The teacher asks students to complete "Worksheet 2: Departments responsible for formulating important economic policies" and then elaborates on related contents based on students' answers.
+15 minutes 4.
+Interactive teaching: The teacher helps students understand the meaning of macroeconomics regulation and control by explaining the content of "Knowledge Content IV: What is macroeconomics regulation and control?"
 20 minutes 5.
-Summary: The teacher summarises what students have learned in class so that they can have a general understanding of the main 10 minutes
+Summary: The teacher summarises what students have learned in class so that they can have a general understanding of the main departments responsible for formulating 10 minutes

-departments responsible for formulating important economic policies of the country.
+important economic policies of the country.

 Learning Worksheet 2

 and

 Teaching

 Resources: